 Providing quality dance training in a positive, nurturing, and enthusiastic environment.
 The classes, performances, and unique experiences educate through dance to learn essential life skills such as teamwork, responsibility, respect, and time management.
 Visit www.PerformingArtsEmpire.com or call 951-808-9802.

 Gardens Weddings in a Historic Setting is the call for the best outdoor wedding location in Corona.
-Heritage Park Garden Weddings has extensive information online to introduce you to this unique venue that can accommodate up to 250 guests for weddings and receptions.
+Heritage Park Garden Weddings has extensive information online to introduce you to this unique venue that accommodates up to 250 guests for weddings and receptions most every weekend.

 Our Conference Room is a quiet, private space for depositions, training, board and club meetings and holds up to 35.
 Our Meeting Hall is great for larger meetings, seminars, presentations, intimate indoor weddings, parties and receptions up to 100 persons.
 Please call 951-898-0687 for availability.